reinimax/rock-paper-scissors/README.md

 Scissors beat Paper and are beaten by Rock.
 All output is in the console.
 After every round, you see what you and your opponent chose and the current score.
-At the end of the game you are informed about the final score an whether you won, lost or got a tie.
+At the end of the game you are informed about the final score and whether you won, lost or got a tie.
 If you want to play again, simply reload the page.
 Currently no error-catching is implemented and the input is case-sensitive!
 So pay